 Most campus buildings and facilities are accessible to the campus community and to escorted guests and visitors during normal business hours, Monday through Friday, and for limited designated hours on Saturdays and Sundays during the academic year (this excludes most holidays).

-Facilities Services personnel are available during normal business hours and are on-call 24 hours a day (after 4 p.m. call the Office of Public Safety at Ext.
+Facilities Services personnel are available during normal business hours and are on-call 24 hours a day (after 4 p.m. call the Office of Campus Safety at Ext.
 6111) to respond to emergency maintenance calls.
 They are responsible for inspections of campus facilities and for repairs.
-Public Safety personnel assists the maintenance department by reporting potential problems such as broken doors, locks, and lights.
+Campus Safety personnel assists the maintenance department by reporting potential problems such as broken doors, locks, and lights.
 Campus landscaping and outdoor lighting are regularly evaluated for safety and security.